KnorpelSenf/cloudconvert-bot/README.md

 This Telegram bot ([@cloud_convert_bot](https://t.me/cloud_convert_bot)) mediates between the Telegram servers and those of cloudconvert.com to provide file conversions in Telegram.
-It also relies on a MongoDB hosted at mlab.
+It also relies on a Cloud Firestore database.
 The code runs on GAE.

 Please create two bots using [@BotFather](https://t.me/BotFather), one for production and one for development.
 The bot runs with webhooks but it will automatically switch to long polling mode if 'dev' is contained in the bot name.